seyhanp/seyhan/README.md

-#**Welcome to the seyhan project**
+#**Welcome to seyhan project**

-####seyhan is an erp (Enterprise Resource Planning or Accounting) project targeting small and middle sized businesses with the feature of multi user, database, browser and operating system independency.
+####seyhan is an erp (Enterprise Resource Planning or Accounting) project targeting small and middle sized businesses with the support of multi users, databases, browsers and operating systems.

-###- It has the following features
+###- seyhan has the following features
 * Open sourced
 * Multi tenant
 * has multi-user support
 * has multi-language support (Turkish and English are supported for now)
-* Operating system independent (linux, windows, mac)
+* operating system independent (linux, windows, mac)
-* Database independent (h2, mysql, postgresql, ms-sqlserver)
+* database independent (h2, mysql, postgresql, ms-sqlserver)
-* Browser independent (firefox, ie, chrome, safari)
+* browser independent (firefox, ie, chrome, safari)
 * can work on both local computers and remote servers

-###- It has the following modules
+###- seyhan has the following modules
 * Contact (sellers, customers and employers)
 * Stock
 * Order